 Kristen Elde is a white, cisgender, upper-middle-class queer woman with a disability who lives in western Massachusetts with her husband and eight-year-old.
 These days she loves working with a local group focused on race equity in K-12 education, collaborating on DEI initiatives at Girl Scouts of the USA, getting lost in music and books, and talking real + goofing around with her family.

 Jaimie Lynn Kessell

 Jaimie has spent her entire life dealing with the consequences of being born into generational poverty—hunger, prejudices, and a lack of access to connections and capital that would facilitate an upwards movement of social class.
-One of Jaimie’s life goals is to raise her four children—ages 16, 14, 6, 7 months—with the knowledge necessary not only to propel themselves out of poverty but to help create a world in which all people have access to what they need, not just to survive, but to thrive.
+One of Jaimie’s life goals is to raise her four children—ages 16, 14, 6, and 7 months—with the knowledge necessary not only to propel themselves out of poverty but to help create a world in which all people have access to what they need, not just to survive, but to thrive.